Develop | Secure | Maintain

 What is an SOA?
 (Security Optimization Assessment)

-When it comes to cybersecurity risks and threat assessments, it’s important to understand the role that proactive education and assessments play in combatting downtime and developing a strong defense network to bolster your security posture.
-Our SOA aims to help you educate your team, develop a framework of industry-recognized functions to maintain a protection and detection posture that allows you to respond rapidly to the changes in cybersecurity threats.
+When it comes to cybersecurity risks and threat assessments, it’s important to understand the role that proactive education and assessments play in combatting downtime.
+It’s also crucial to develop a strong defense network to bolster your security posture.
+Our SOA aims to educate your team, develop a framework of industry-recognized functions to maintain protection, and detection posture that allows you to respond rapidly to the changes in cybersecurity threats.
 Read a list of our SOA controls below: